Get Up to 40% OFF & Free Shipping

 Other coat colors include: orange, orange sable, cream, cream sable, black and tan, wolf sable, parti-color, chocolate, chocolate and tan, chocolate merle, chocolate sable, blue merle, red sable, tri-colored, blue sable, blue and tan, beaver, black and brindle, lavender, blue brindle, merle and tan.

 Like a lot of little dogs, Pomeranians are incredibly clever and alert.
-These little legends boast high levels of intelligence as well as being extremely loyal and protective, making them excellent guard dogs despite their small size.
+These pomeranians smart dogs boast high levels of intelligence as well as being extremely loyal and protective, making them excellent guard dogs despite their small size.
 Natural extroverts, Poms are very lively in nature, their playfulness and curiosity making them endlessly entertaining and joyful to be around.
 While they do love a fuss, Poms are super independant and won’t always take to being lap dogs; they thrive off of play, exercise and stimulation.

 They are very adaptable, meaning they can live in various different housing environments and with various owners.
 Whilst usually good with children, they can have a tendency to get a little big for their boots, as well as not being as calm-natured and sturdy as larger breeds.
 If you have a family and are considering getting a Pomeranian, it is important to choose your pup carefully and make sure your children are calm and gentle with them.